Chris--B/riscv-asm/README.md

 Optional arguments:
-  -h, --help           Print the help message and exit -a, --allow-psuedo   "Use equivilent psuedo instructions when possible" (default: true) -o, --output OUTPUT  Path to write disassembled output into
+  -h, --help           Print the help message and exit -a, --allow-pseudo   "Use equivalent pseudo instructions when possible" (default: true) -o, --output OUTPUT  Path to write disassembled output into
 ```